-- □ If your computer is using battery power, make sure the battery pack is properly installed and is charged. - □ If you are using a program that has its own volume control, make sure the volume control is properly set.
-See the program's help file for more information. - □ Make sure the speaker volume is turned up loud enough and the audio option is enabled. - □ Check the Windows volume controls by clicking the volume icon on the taskbar.
+- □ If you are using a program that has its own volume control, make sure the volume control is properly set.
+See the program's help file for more information. - □ Make sure the speaker volume is turned up loud enough and the audio option is enabled. - □ The volume may have been turned off by the Fn+F2 keys.
+Press them once again. - □ The volume may have been minimized by the Fn+F3 keys.
+Press the Fn+F4 keys to turn up the volume loud enough to hear sound. - Check the Windows volume controls by clicking the volume icon on the taskbar. - □ If Audio/Modem is disabled on VAIO Power Management power scheme settings, enable the option.
+See Activating VAIO Power Management Power Schemes (page 137) for the procedure.